ThunderSoft-XA/RB1-DarkEnhance/README.md

 url: https://opencv.org/

 ### liborch
 LibTorch is a C++ library for PyTorch that provides functionality and interfaces for executing PyTorch models in a C++ environment.
-LibTorch allows developers to use PyTorch for model training and inference without Python.
+LibTorch allows developers to use PyTorch for model training and inference without Python.<br>
 url: https://github.com/pytorch/pytorch

 ### OpenBLAS